ml4wifi-devs/ftmrate/README.md

 ## Reproducing results

-We provide 2 ways of generating article results.
+We provide two ways of generating article results.
 One requires the Slurm workload manager to parallelize and accelerate this process.
 The other does not, but we treat this option as a proof of concept.
 To reproduce plots from the article with the `generate-plots.sh` script, you need a working TeX installation on your machine.
-To reed how to enable LaTeX rendering in matplotlib see
+To read how to enable LaTeX rendering in matplotlib see
 [this guide](https://matplotlib.org/stable/tutorials/text/usetex.html).

 ### Using the Slurm workload manager